 Our role is not to set roads policy or determine investment priorities - these are matters for the government.
-As the Highways Monitor, we advise government on the extent to which plans for the next road period achieve the right balance of being challenging and deliverable.
+We advise government on the extent to which plans for the next road period achieve the right balance of being challenging and deliverable.
 We check and challenge the plans developed by National Highways (formerly Highways England) to ensure they will deliver the government's requirements and will do so in a way that represents effective and efficient use of public money.
 Ultimately, the oversight and scrutiny we provide leads to better outcomes for all those who use or are affected by the SRN and drives better value for taxpayers.

-The third road investment strategy (RIS3) will cover the third road period, from April 2025 to March 2030.
+The third road investment strategy (RIS3) will cover the third road period (RP3), from April 2025 to March 2030.
 We expect the quality of National Highways' plans to reflect its maturity as an arms-length company entering its third road period.
 It must provide sufficient detail to enable us to assure government that the company can deliver RIS3 in an efficient manner.
-It must also provide a robust basis against which we can monitor National Highways' performance and efficiency during the third road period.
+It must also provide a robust basis against which we can monitor National Highways' performance and efficiency during the RP3.

-The knowledge we have gained from monitoring National Highways since 2015 leaves us well placed to assess its plans for the next road period.
+The knowledge we have gained from monitoring National Highways since 2015 makes us well placed to assess its plans for the next road period.
 In developing our approach to the RIS3 development process we have sought to build on the successes of the RIS2 process and to identify ways in which we can be more effective.

-For RIS3, we will pay particular attention to ensuring that the efficiencies National Highways has achieved in the first two road periods are reflected in its cost estimates.
-In respect of plans for maintaining and renewing the network, we will focus on the quality of National Highways' approach, its understanding of asset need, and the way in which it plans to meet the challenge of an ageing asset base.
+For RIS3, we will pay particular attention to ensuring that the efficiencies National Highways achieved in the first two road periods are reflected in its cost estimates.
+In respect of plans for maintaining and renewing the network, we will focus on the quality of National Highways' approach, its understanding of asset needs, and the way in which it plans to meet the challenge of an ageing asset base.
 On enhancement projects, we intend to strengthen our approach to understanding risks to delivery and expect National Highways to demonstrate that it has learnt positive lessons from its recent experience of developing major projects.

 In performing our RIS development duties we are able to draw on the knowledge and expertise gained from performing similar roles in the rail industry over many years.
-In our experience road industry stakeholders are often less familiar with the RIS process than rail industry stakeholders are with the periodic review process.
+In our experience, road industry stakeholders are often less familiar with the RIS process than rail industry stakeholders are with the periodic review process.
 Through this document, and in our approach more generally, we want to shed more light on the process and, where possible, involve stakeholders to a greater extent.
-In line with this ambition, we are now consulting on our approach to the RIS3 development process.
-We are seeking feedback on the way in which we intend to undertake our assessments.
-We also hope that stakeholders can contribute knowledge and evidence that will assist us when we conduct those assessments.

-The remainder of this document sets out our aims for our role in the RIS3 development process, the way in which we will work with other parties (as well as our expectations of others), the scope of our role and how we will approach our assessments of the government's and National Highways' plans.
+The remainder of this document sets out our aims for our role in the RIS3 development process, the way in which we will work with other parties (as well as our expectations of others), the scope of our role and how we will approach our assessments of the Government's and National Highways' plans.